ShivaBhattacharjee/minimal-login-form/README.md

 ![Screenshot (395)](https://user-images.githubusercontent.com/95211406/227514942-24406878-39a1-46ab-a137-02c77d0849ac.png)

  This login page was created using HTML, CSS, and JavaScript.
 It is designed to be user-friendly and intuitive.
-The page has a simple layout with a white background and black texts along with a vector which is visible in larger screens.
+The page has a simple layout with a white background and  a vector which is visible in larger screens.
 The form includes two text boxes for the user to enter their username and password.
 There is also a checkbox for the user to remember their login information if they choose to do so.

 The page also includes Signup with GOOGLE and Facebook buttons